djcooke/compendium/preparation.md

 ### Food

 The main benefit you'll get from food is the increased HP.
-Use any Shadowbringers food that gives +10% VIT for maximum effect.
-Substats are all fairly low in deep dungeons, so the other effects from food are fairly minor.
+Substats are all pretty low in deep dungeons, so the other effects from food are minor.
+That said, a minor advantage does still help, so it is ideal to choose the food that is best for the job you're playing.

+For maximum HP in PotD, non-tanks will want HQ i560 or higher food.
+Tanks will need HQ i580+.
+In HoH, all jobs will need HQ i580+.
+This is as of patch 6.05, where i580 is the highest available.

 ### Stat Potions

 Tinctures can be useful for a temporary damage boost, which is especially useful to tanks.
 Just note that they share a cooldown with HP potions.
+Use grade 4 or higher tinctures for maximum effect in PotD, and grade 6 in HoH.

 ### Misc